 Reading Quaker faith & practice

-We have written a calendar as a suggestion, a prompt, and an encouragement.
-We have asked Woodbrooke to provide supporting materials in line with this calendar through Being Friends Together, the online learning resource library they run with Quaker Life (available at http://together.woodbrooke.org.uk/ ).
-We will be publishing columns in the Friend and maintaining an online presence in time with the calendar.
-We suggest that you might like to use the calendar to guide your private reading and/or your Meeting's study group.
-We recognise, though, that it will not suit everyone: we invite you to participate in whatever way suits you best, in more or less of the reading as appropriate for you, to adapt to your needs and your Meeting's needs, and trust that you will attend to what love requires of you.
+We have written a calendar as a suggestion, a prompt, and an encouragement for individuals and groups to discover the richness to be found within Quaker faith & practice.
+There will be supporting materials in line with this calendar available through Being Friends Together, the online learning resource library that Woodbrooke runs with Quaker Life (available at https://together.woodbrooke.org.uk/resources.php).
+We suggest that you might like to use the calendar to guide your private reading and/or your meeting's study group.

 The calendar includes every chapter in the book and some of the extra material.
 It puts more technical church government material alongside more personal and experiential material, and tries to give a manageable, varied, and sometimes surprising mixture of reading.
-It tries to balance the need to read the whole book in a reasonable period of time with an awareness of the other demands which communal and secular life place on Friends – to take an obvious example, the suggested reading for November 2016 is on our Peace Testimony, at a time when we predict many Friends will have those issues in their minds.
+It tries to balance the need to read the whole book in a reasonable period of time with an awareness of the other demands that communal and secular life place on Friends.
+For every month's suggested reading, we hope that you will ask these questions:

 - how do I react to this material?